domludejesus/news-crawler/readme.md

 ## Contributing

 Interested in contributing to the News Aggregator?
 We welcome contributions from the community.
-Please check out our [contributing guidelines](CONTRIBUTING.md) for more information.
+Create a pull request.

 ## License